csu-cs/csci-235/docs/style-guide.md

 A system call is when your program calls another program on the system.
 In C++ this is commonly done through a function called `system()`.
-These calls are tempting, because they provide additional features to your program without having to learn the programming to do them.
+These calls are tempting because they provide additional features to your program without having to learn the programming to do them.

 Bad: